bettersg/checkMate/README.md

     }

     user {
-        number instanceCount "number of instances sent in" timestamp lastSent "the last time the user sent an instance" timestamp firstMessageReceiptTime "the first time the user sent something into the bot"
+        string whatsappId "Whatsapp id of user if user sent message from Whatsapp" string telegramId "Telegram id of user if user sent message from Telegram" string emailId "email address of user if user wrote in via email" number instanceCount "number of instances sent in" timestamp lastSent "the last time the user sent an instance" timestamp firstMessageReceiptTime "the first time the user sent something into the bot"